Heat Pump Panel Check — San Francisco, California

 San Francisco climate & heat pump sizing

 San Francisco falls in IECC 2021 Zone 3B — Warm-Dry.
-Both heating and cooling are significant.
-A standard ASHP handles the climate efficiently; cold-climate models add buffer below 20°F.
+Warm-Dry climate — low humidity and mild winters.
+A standard ASHP operates efficiently year-round; cooling is the dominant seasonal load.

 Before any installation, an NEC 220.82 panel capacity check confirms whether your existing electrical service has headroom — potentially avoiding a $5,000–$10,000 upgrade.